 Don't cut corners.
 Do it right the first time, a poorly done repair costs you twice.

 If more specific information is needed, a better explanation on any repairs or step by step How To DIY instructions on repairing problems, remodeling, renovation, improvement or maintenance subjects let me know.

 Safety should always be the utmost priority.
 If you are not sure of your abilities, I advise you to select and hire licensed handyman, electrician or plumber.
 Ask your friends, neighbors and local dealerships who they use.
-Always ask for recommendations, certifications and references before allowing anyone to do any work.
+Always ask for recommendations, certifications and references before allowing anyone to do any repair work.

-Adhere to local zoning and planning department regulations before taking on any manufactured housing repairs therefore avoiding a citation for unauthorized work.
+Adhere to local zoning and planning department regulations before taking on any manufactured housing repairs therefore avoiding a citation for unauthorized repair work.

 Have any questions?

 If you can not find the how to fix it answers for your do it yourself improvements, renovation or maintenance problems, please feel free to send any questions or comments and I will help you FREE.